 I am a licensed psychologist in New York and Oregon.

 My Approach to Helping

 We humans have an innate drive towards growth and health and expansion.
 Over time and throughout life, this natural drive is often hampered through difficult experiences and problematic "lessons" we learn from others.
-When this occurs, we become cut-off from our experiences, cut off from our hopes, cut-off from our needs, cut-off from ourselves, and cut-off from others.
+When this occurs, we become cut-off from our experiences, cut off from our hopes, cut-off Over the past 20 years in the mental health field I have worked broadly with children, adolescents, adults, and families.
+This has included work in psychiatric day treatment programs, community mental healt from our needs, cut-off from ourselves, and cut-off from others.
 Unfortunately, this process is often less-than-conscious and occurs outside of our awareness, leaving us bored, dissatisfied, isolated, stuck, anxious, and depressed.

-As a therapist, I work hard to co-create an ongoing dialogue with my clients in which they can become safely become aware of their experiences, hopes, needs, and desires without fear of judgement.
-Often, this newly developed awareness in itself is healing.
+As a therapist, I work hard to co-create an ongoing dialogue with my clients in which they can safely become aware of their experiences, hopes, needs, and desires without fear of judgement.